Penn Medical Students

 Global Health Experiences / Education / Career

 At Penn Med, you are invited to expand your knowledge of and experience in global health.
 You may focus on research or on clinical activities -- in resource-rich or resource-poor countries.
 You can also have a global health experience without leaving home by working with an immigrant community in Philadelphia, serving as an interpreter, and/or acting as a peer host for a visiting international medical student.
-The Office of Global Health Programs, in cooperation with the Office of the Registrar of the Perelman School of Medicine, coordinates global health experiences, provides course work in global health, and advises students on how to earn a Global Health Certificate to accompany the MD degree.
+The Center for Global Health, in cooperation with the Office of the Registrar of the Perelman School of Medicine, coordinates global health experiences, provides course work in global health, and advises students on how to earn a Global Health Certificate to accompany the MD degree.
+Competitive scholarships and prizes for global health may also be available.

 - I've missed the February 1 deadline for submitting a Planning Form.
 Is a global health experience still possible?